-GET Fetches the the GUID.
-Fetches the complete definition of the entity identified I the GUID.
+GET Fetches the complete definition of the entity identified by the GUID.

 Parameters name description type default

 GUID The globally unique identifier of the entity. path

-Response Body element: element:
+Response Body element: (custom)

-media type s: application/json

-PUT Adds a property to the entity ID.

-Parameters name description type default

-GUID The globally unique identifier of the entity. path

-property The property that must be added. query

-value The value of the property. query

-Response Body element: element: (custom) media types: application/json
+media types: application/json on

-media types json

-Response pa yload as JSON.
+PUT Adds a prope Adds a property to the entity ID.
+Parameters name description type default GUID The globally unique identifier of the entity. path property The property that must be added. query value The value of the property. query Response Body element: element: (custom) media types: Response payload as JSON. application/json